Aaron Maniam: Literary career

 In 2003, Maniam won the First Prize for English poetry in the National Arts Council’s Golden Point Award.
 His first poetry collection, Morning at Memory’s Border, was shortlisted for the Singapore Literature Prize in 2007 and his second poetry collection, Second Persons, was published in 2018 under firstfruits publications.

 His work has been featured in the online journals Stylus and Softblow; Over There, a collection of Singapore and Australian poetry; From the Window of Our Epoch, a bilingual collection of Singapore and Malaysian poetry; as well as&words and Little Things: A Poetry Anthology.
 In 2009, he was one of 50 poets featured in Fifty on 50, a collection to mark Singapore's 50th anniversary of internal self-government.

 Maniam has read his poetry at the Austin International Poetry Festival and for Australia's ABC Radio.
 The French government invited him as a featured poet to the 35th Festival Franco-Anglais de Poésie in June 2011, and published his work in the bilingual journal La Traductiere as well as the French Journal des Poètes.
 In May 2014, he was one of the writers featured in the University of Hong Kong’s Becoming Poets: The Asian English Experience, which describes the creative process of a range of writers in various Asian countries.
 In August 2015, three of his poems were featured in From Walden to Woodlands, an anthology of interfaith nature poetry in Singapore.

-Maniam has mentored young writers under the Creative Arts Programme (CAP) and the National Arts Council's Mentor Access Project since 2004 and 2008 respectively.